-Graduate students in CDIS must demonstrate entry-level competence as defined by the American Speech-Language-Hearing Association (ASHA) accreditation policy and as specified by Knowledge and Skills Acquisition (KASA) learning outcomes.
+Students obtaining the Master of Science degree in CDIS must demonstrate entry-level competence as defined by the American Speech-Language-Hearing Association (ASHA) accreditation policy and as specified by Knowledge and Skills Acquisition (KASA) learning outcomes.
 ASHA is the national professional, scientific, and credentialing organization for speech-language pathologists, audiologists, and speech, language, and hearing scientists.
 The use of KASA learning outcomes as recommended by ASHA's Council for Clinical Certification (CFCC) demonstrates compliance with accreditation standards related to preparing students to meet ASHA certification requirements.
 The KASA learning outcomes link knowledge and skills area standards as specified by the CFCC with specific graduate curriculum knowledge and skills that must be acquired by the conclusion of the graduate program.
 The overall mission of the Graduate program in CDIS is to prepare students for national certification and licensure as practicing speech-language pathologists.

 CLINICAL EDUCATION GOALS